 The Whisky Experience Tour offers a fun and educational way to explore the world-famous Scotch whisky, Scotland’s most significant export.
 These tours typically guide visitors through the distilling process and include tastings of various whiskies.
 If you’d rather skip the tour and simply enjoy a drink, head to the many pubs on Victoria Street and Rose Street, where friendly locals are happy to recommend the best whiskies to try.

-For true whisky enthusiasts, we suggest the Whisky Distillery Tour.
+For true whisky enthusiasts, we suggest this Whisky Distillery Tour.
 This experience takes you to two top distilleries near Edinburgh, where you can sample some of the finest Scotch whiskies.

 How to Visit Edinburgh on a budget